remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 Any printed messages confirm that:

-* The CPU is executing firmware
+* The RISC-V CPU is executing firmware
-* UART IP is functioning correctly on hardware
+* The UART peripheral is operational on hardware

+UART verification is optional for Task-3 and was not required to validate GPIO functionality.

 ---

-### Outcome of Step 5
+## Outcome of Step 5

 By completing Step 5, I demonstrated:

-* A fully working RISC-V SoC running on FPGA
+* A fully working RISC-V SoC running on real FPGA hardware
 * A production-style multi-register GPIO IP
-* Correct software control of real hardware peripherals
+* Correct software control of physical hardware pins
-* End-to-end validation beyond simulation
+* End-to-end validation beyond RTL simulation

 This confirms that the GPIO IP developed in Task-3 is **hardware-ready** and functionally correct.

 ---

-### Final Note
+## Final Note

-Although optional, completing this step provides strong evidence of:
+Although optional, completing hardware validation provides strong evidence of:

-* Practical FPGA skills
+* Practical FPGA bring-up skills
 * Real SoC integration experience
 * Industry-relevant validation workflow

 This successfully concludes **Task-3**.

+---